HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 incorrect relations.

-We created one dictionary `married.txt` for keywords that are usually associated with correct marriage relations, and another dictionary `non-married.txt` for keywords that are usually associated with relations that are not about marriage.
+We created one dictionary `married.txt` for keywords that are usually associated with correct marriage relations, and another dictionary `non_married.txt` for keywords that are usually associated with relations that are not about marriage.
 These files can be found in `$DEEPDIVE_HOME/examples/tutorial_example/step2-generic-features/udf/dicts/`.